Skip to main content

 Trend & Outlook

-The numbers illustrate a mixed picture for California's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate mounting pressure on the California labor market, with activity running above both recent and year-ago benchmarks.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by California.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all California WARN notices, browse layoffs by state, or download the full dataset.